AMR-/instruction_graph/documentation/InteractiveManager.md

 no_learn | `"Ok"` | The IM outputs this after receiving a negative response to checking whether it should learn a graph unclear_confirm | `"I don't understand.
 Please name a primitive to add or tell me I'm done."` | The IM outputs this when it cannot process the human response after the IM asks for a yes/no response. unclear_learn | `"I don't understand.
-Please name a primitive to add or tell me I'm done."` | The IM outputs this if it doesn't understand text input during graph construction. confirm_new_primtitive | `"I should <cond> <name>"` | During graph construction, the IM asks for confirmation for adding a primitive using this construction. *<name>* will be replaced with the name of the primitive (including parameters), and <cond> will be replaced by any of the following if required: IF, WHILE, NOT new_primitive_confirmed_pos | `"Ok, what's next?"` | When the human responds confirming adding a node, the IM outputs this. new_primitive_confirmed_neg | `"Ok, what's next?"` | When the human responds rejecting confirmation of adding a node, the IM outputs this. confirm_add_run_graph_name | `"run the graph <name>"` | The IM uses this construction to confirm adding a *run_ig* node
+Please name a primitive to add or tell me I'm done."` | The IM outputs this if it doesn't understand text input during graph construction. confirm_new_primitive | `"I should <cond> <name>"` | During graph construction, the IM asks for confirmation for adding a primitive using this construction. *<name>* will be replaced with the name of the primitive (including parameters), and <cond> will be replaced by any of the following if required: IF, WHILE, NOT new_primitive_confirmed_pos | `"Ok, what's next?"` | When the human responds confirming adding a node, the IM outputs this. new_primitive_confirmed_neg | `"Ok, what's next?"` | When the human responds rejecting confirmation of adding a node, the IM outputs this. confirm_add_run_graph_name | `"run the graph <name>"` | The IM uses this construction to confirm adding a *run_ig* node